 Do Not Place Blame

 If you are describing a particular problem or difficult situation (for example, a time when you had to work with a difficult boss), it may feel natural to attack or place blame on another person.
 However, these questions are about you, not about anyone else.
 Focus on what you did to manage the situation; do not dwell on other peoples’ issues or failures.
-Below are a few examples of questions regarding different competencies.

 - Tell us about the biggest change you have had to deal with in your previous employment.
 How did you handle it?

 - Tell us about a situation where you failed to communicate appropriately.
 In hindsight, what would you have done differently?